Central limit theorems for $U$-statistics of Poisson point processes: Introduction

+Let $\eta$ be a Poisson point process over a state space $X$.
+We call a random variable $F $ a $U$-statistic of $\eta$ if

-By $\eta_{\neq}^k$, we denote the set of all $k$-tuples of distinct points of the process.
-One should compare this definition to classical U-statistics defined on a set of $n$ random variables $\{ z_1,\hdots,z_n\} =\zeta$ where $ U (\zeta) = \sum_{\zeta_{\neq}^k} f(x_1,\hdots,x_k)$.
-For details on classical U-statistics we refer to \cite{KoroljukBorovskich}.
-From now on, we mean with U-statistic a U-statistic on a Poisson point process.
+By $\eta_{\neq}^k$ we denote the set of all $k$-tuples of distinct points of the process.
+One should compare this definition to classical $U$-statistics defined on a set of $n$ random variables $\{ Z_1,\ldots,Z_n\} =\zeta$ where $ U (\zeta) = \sum_{\zeta_{\neq}^k} f(x_1,\ldots,x_k)$.
+For details on classical $U$-statistics we refer to \cite {Hoeffding1948,KoroljukBorovskich,Lee1990}.
+From now on, we mean by $U$-statistic a $U$-statistic of a Poisson point process.

-The first step in this paper is the evaluation of Malliavin calculus for U-statistics on Poisson point processes.
-The main result of this paper is Theorem~\ref{thm:CLT} which gives an explicit bound on the Wasserstein distance between a U-statistic $F = \sum f(\cdots )$ on a Poisson point process and a standard Gaussian variable $N$,
+The first step in this paper is the explicit evaluation of expressions involving Malliavin operators acting on $U$-statistics of Poisson point processes.
+The main result of this paper is Theorem \ref{thm:CLT} which gives an explicit bound on the Wasserstein distance between a normalized $U$-statistic and a standard Gaussian random variable $N$,

-where $M_{ij}$ are sums of certain fourth moment integrals.
-Let $\lambda \in \R$ be the intensity rate of the Poisson point process $\eta$.
-In the particular situation that $f:X^k\to\R$ is independent of $\lambda$, we conclude in Theorem \ref{thm:CLTgeometric} that
+where $M_{ij}(f)$ are sums of certain fourth moment integrals.
+If the intensity measure of $\eta$ is of the form $\mu=\lambda\theta$ with an intensity parameter $\lambda\geq1$ and a measure $\theta$, one is interested in the behavior of $F$ for increasing $\lambda$.
+In the particular situation that $f\dvtx X^k\to\R$ is independent of $\lambda $, we conclude in Theorem \ref{thm:CLTgeometric} that